IKOR-GmbH/sip-framework/docs/test-kit.md

 This section contains a list of endpoints for which we wish to have specific mocked response.
 "endpoint" is the endpoint ID, (processor ID in Camel route) of the mocked endpoint.
-"returning" should have the body, that we expect as the response from real external call.
+"returning" should have body and headers, that we expect as the response from real external call.

 ```yaml
     WITH-mocks: